shimaore/esl/src/response.coffee.md

             reply = res.headers['Reply-Text']
             if not reply?
               @_trace? {when:'send: failed', why:'no reply', command, args}
-              reject new FreeSwitchError {when:'no reply to command',command,args}
+              reject new FreeSwitchError res, {when:'no reply to command',command,args}
               return

             if reply.match /^-/
               @_trace? {when:'send: failed', reply}
-              reject new FreeSwitchError {when:'command reply',reply,command,args}
+              reject new FreeSwitchError res, {when:'command reply',reply,command,args}
               return

             resolve res